twoqubed/bob/README.md

 * A static `builder()` method that returns an instance of the builder class
 * One `withXxx(Type value)` for each parameter in the target class' constructor.
-This method will have a single parameter that is the same at the corresponding constructor parameters's type.
+This method will have a single parameter that is the same at the corresponding constructor parameters' type.
 * A `build` method that will return the built instance of the target class.

 For example, given the following class: